 The overall experience for an audience is not unlike a journey down the Mississippi River itself: both familiar and strange --friendly and accessible, full of warmth and playfulness, but with complexity and darkness threaded just beneath.
 Just like America.

-BRIM is the band I have put together to perform this RiverProject repertoire.
+BRIM is the flexible ensemble I have put together to perform this RiverProject repertoire.
 The core configuration of BRIM is Ethel co-founder Mary Rowell (one of my fellow-travelers on the Mississippi) and me, singing and playing a variety of instruments including violin, viola, guitar, mandolin, keyboard, and electric bass.
-In the current touring configuration we are joined by Taylor Levine on guitar and Derek Menchan on cello.
-In addition, BRIM is often joined by a wide range of guest musicians from Guidonian Hand and loadbang to the eight-piece amplified ensemble Newspeak and the vocal quintet Ekmeles.
+For the BRIM Quartet, Mary and I are joined by Taylor Levine on guitar and Derek Menchan on cello.
+In addition, BRIM is often expanded by a wide range of guest musicians from Guidonian Hand and loadbang to the eight-piece amplified ensemble Newspeak and the vocal quintet Ekmeles.

 Songs from the River Project has been featured on the Bang on a Can Marathon, the Tribeca New Music Festival, the Avant Music Festival, on the radio program Studio 360, all in New York City, and at venues from coast to coast.